Update: The Acer Predator XB272-HDR and the rest of the 4K 144Hz gaming monitors should be released by the end of April, according to NVIDIA.

 We suppose that the Acer Predator XB272-HDR will also feature the standard gaming features as the other Predator series monitors.
 Such as the aim-point which allows FPS players to add a custom crosshair overlay on their screen, the GameView customizable gaming profiles, and the black boost feature which improves the visibility in dark areas of video games.

 This means that you will be able to height adjust the monitor up to 115 millimeters, tilt it by 25 degrees, swivel it to the left and right by 45 degrees, and pivot it by 90 degrees into the portrait position.
 The monitor is also going to be VESA mount compatible.

 Currently, the price of the Acer Predator XB272-HDR is unknown.
-There are some suppositions that the Asus PG27UQ will amount to around $1200 which lets us hope that the Acer Predator XB272-HDR may perhaps cost a little bit less.
+There are some suppositions that the ASUS PG27UQ will amount to around $2000 which lets us hope that the Acer Predator XB272-HDR may perhaps cost a little bit less.

-With the introduction of the G-Sync HDR, we’ll be able to experience the HDR content in video games with intense colors and contrast like never before while the G-Sync takes care of the performance.
-In time, there will most likely be version of the monitor with the FreeSync 2 technology for the AMD graphics card users; so that everyone can take their gaming to the next level.
+With the introduction of the G-SYNC HDR, we’ll be able to experience the HDR content in video games with intense colors and contrast like never before while the G-SYNC takes care of the performance.
+In time, there will most likely be a version of the monitor with the FreeSync 2 technology for the AMD graphics card users; so that everyone can take their gaming to the next level.